Osu has become a very popular game among gamers from all different types of genres.

 Osu is very centered around anime and you will often see anime characters in the background or hear anime voices while you are playing.
 A big slice of Osu’s popularity can be largely attributed to catering to this audience.

-Osu can be a good aim trainer, but there are better options, Read my article on a comparison between the two most popular aim trainers: Aimlab and Kovaak’s here.
+Osu can be a good aim trainer, but there are better options.

 What Is Aiming?

-First of all, what is aiming, what are the fundamentals and how can it be broken down?
+First of all, what is the aim, what are the fundamentals, and how can it be broken down?

 Aiming is the moving of the computer mouse to move a crosshair onto a target within a game.

-The lower you have any of these settings, the lesser your character will look around in a certain direction.
+The lower you have any of these settings, the less your character will look around in a certain direction.

 What Are The Fundamental Skills Of Aiming?

 Target switching: This is the ability to recognise a target and then adjust the crosshair onto the target’s head from any place on the screen.
-First your body has to recognise the target.
+First, your body has to recognize the target.